gravitational/teleport/rfd/0038-resource-encryption.md

 The encryption and key management schema detailed above calls of a central store containing a PEM RSA-2048 keypair used to encrypt the data keys.
 This will be implemented by introducing a new sensitive resource that is only ever present on auth servers containing the key.

 If the resource isn't present on auth server startup, a new key is randomly generated via an OS CSPRNG and the resource is set via a compare-and-swap.
 If the compare-and-swap fails another auth server already created the resource and we fetch that instead.

+### HSM Support

+This system utilizes HSMs in a number of different ways.
+When a HSM is configured during setup or key rotation, it is used to securely generate new master keys.
+When supported, HSMs should also be used for encrypting and decrypting data keys using the master key.